-III - SEMESTER Course Code 71034 Core 14 : Internship I Credits: 3 Hours/Week: 6 Objectives 2.
+III - SEMESTER Course Code 70434 Core 14 : Internship I Credits: 3 Hours Week: Objectives 2.
 Understawork.3.Enhance4.
-Develop the primary methods of Social Work in different and the applicability of the methods and technical their skills of Social Work practice. a network with working professionals in the first the nuances involved in the practice of social ques of S • fields of social Guidelines ear students are placed in villages or hospitals or ing centers or welfare organizations or services.
+Develop the primary methods of Social Work in different and the applicability of the methods and technical their skills of Social Work practice.
+In a network with working professionals in the first the nuances involved in the practice of social ques of s e fields of social Guidelines ear students are placed in villages or hospitals or ing centers or welfare organizations or services. •